outime/tweetdeck-activity-muter/README.md

 # tweetdeck-activity-muter
-Chrome extension (at least for now) that will block certain users from appearing in the Activity column in TweetDeck.
+Chrome (at least for now) extension that will block certain users from showing up in TweetDeck's activity column.